|

 Instructor: Kathy Anderson

-Create a beautiful wreath to enhance your indoor or outdoor spring decor.
+Create a beautiful wreath to enhance your indoor or outdoor seasonal decor.
 This style of wreath-making is fully created from our lush PNW environment.
 It uses only natural materials and does not have a metal form.
+In this class we will focus on creating a fresh spring themed wreath for the season, including local coniferous boughs, berries, pinecones, and embellishments.
+The best part is that you can recycle with your yard waste at the end of the season!

 Kathy Anderson is a life-long entrepreneur and innovative designer.
 Her formal education as a Water Ecologist is the lens through which she pursues her passion of creating foodscapes and drought-tolerant landscapes.
 Kathy shows how microclimates and on-site resources are used to create abundantly beautiful environments where you love to live!
 She has extensive experience in site assessments and rain garden designs for residential properties.
 Kathy is an installation contractor and hands-on consultant through her business, Bountiful Landscapes.